laughinging/yaes/README.md

 - **automatically check mail format**
 Now all the HTTP POST requests are submitted to the task queue and later processes by at least one service provider.
 It would be efficient if malformed emails can be filtered out at the very beginning.
-Currently, I only use 'email' label in `index.html` to check wether the email address is valid.
+Currently, I only use an 'email' label in `index.html` to check wether the email address is valid.

 - **automatically add/remove service provider**